hjwp/marriage-figaro-norway/act4.md

 E che, dunque dovria soffrirlo in pace?

-> And why should he
-> have to put up with it?
+> Why should he have to put up with it?

     Og hvorfor skulle han
     finne seg i det?